triggerdotdev/examples/claude-agent-github-wiki/README.md

    cp .env.example .env
    ```

-   Fill in the required variables:
+   Fill in the required environment variables:

    - `TRIGGER_SECRET_KEY` – Get this from the [Trigger.dev dashboard](https://cloud.trigger.dev/)
    - `TRIGGER_PROJECT_REF` – Your Trigger.dev project ref (starts with `proj_`)